qais-yousef/sched-analyzer/README.md

 ### perfetto mode

-First make sure perfetto is downloaded and in your PATH.
-You need to run the following commands once:
+First make sure perfetto is [downloaded](https://github.com/google/perfetto/releases/) and in your PATH.
+You need to run the following commands once after every reboot:

 ```
 sudo tracebox traced --background